Russia-Austria gas dispute stokes fears of new energy crisis – DW – 11/19/2024

 The International Chamber of Commerce is a body recognized for resolving international commercial disputes, and its rulings are binding on all parties.
 The ICC had previously ruled in favor of Germany's Uniper, entitling it to over €13 billion in damages for non-delivery of Russian gas.

-The 2022 energy crisis left Europe's gas market highly sensitive to any supply issues, with any further outages likely to spike prices higher.
+The 2022 energy crisis left the European Union's gas market highly sensitive to supply issues, with any further outages likely to spike prices higher.

-Already this year, heating demand across Europe has increased as a result of colder temperatures, and although EU gas storage facilities were 95% full on November 1.
-Reuters news agency reported that, ahead of winter, gas withdrawals had begun earlier than last year.
+In 2024, heating demand across Europe has increased as a result of colder temperatures.
+Although EU gas storage facilities were 95% full on November 1, the Reuters news agency reported that, ahead of winter, gas withdrawals had begun earlier than in 2023

-However, this latest dispute is further exacerbated by the impending closure of transit pipelines in Ukraine by which Austria, Hungary and Slovakia receive much of their Russian gas.
+The dispute is =exacerbated by the impending closure of transit pipelines in Ukraine, through which Austria, Hungary and Slovakia receive much of their Russian gas.
 Kyiv has refused to renew the gas transit deal with Moscow as part of efforts to reduce economic ties with Russia, so it will expire at the end of the year.
 Ukraine earns transit fees worth 0.5% of the war-torn country's gross domestic product (GDP).

-Some analysts believe the Russian gas volumes via Ukraine to Austria could nearly half if the row with Gazprom worsens, as OMV's next payment is due on November 20.
+Some analysts believe that the volumes of Russian gas via Ukraine to Austria could be nearly halved if the row with Gazprom were to worsen, as OMV's next payment is due on November 20.

 "OMV may withhold this next payment, which would be around €213 million, but this could trigger Gazprom in cutting that contract off immediately," Tom Marzec-Manser, head of gas analytics at consultancy ICIS, told the Financial Times.

-The termination of the transit deal could further disrupt Russian gas supplies to European countries that rely on this route.
+The termination of the transit deal could further disrupt Russian gas supplies to EU countries that rely on this route.

-The EU is working on alternatives, including a possible gas swap deal with Azerbaijan that could see European countries still buy Russian gas but without having to negotiate with the Kremlin.
+The European Union is working on alternatives, including a possible gas swap deal with Azerbaijan that could see EU countries continue to buy Russian gas without having to negotiate with the Kremlin.
 Critics say the proposals would undermine Western sanctions on Moscow and continue Europe's dependence on Russian energy.

-Despite the concerns, for now, Russian gas is still flowing to Europe.
+For now, Russian gas is still flowing to the European Union.
 Russian news agency TASS on Monday cited Gazprom as saying that overall supply to Europe was unchanged, suggesting that new European buyers had been found.

-Reuters news agency said Austria's gas was likely being diverted to Slovakia, Hungary and the Czech Republic, with smaller volumes going to Italy and Serbia.
+The Reuters news agency reported that Austria's gas was likely being diverted to Slovakia, Hungary and the Czech Republic, with smaller volumes going to Italy and Serbia.

 Edited by: Uwe Hessler